tsloughter/grpcbox_plugin/README.md

 grpcbox Plugin
 =====

-A rebar3 plugin for generating a behaviour per grpc service.
+A rebar3 plugin for generating a behaviour per grpc service, for use with [grpcbox](https://github.com/tsloughter/grpcbox).

 Build
 -----